 Connecting with young children during mealtimes is critical for healthy social and emotional development.
-The act of sitting together around a dinner table, sharing a meal and discussing your day is a comforting ritual to introduce to your children from a young age.
-This time allows you to check in with your partner and children for an uninterrupted bonding time.
+The act of sitting together around a dinner table, sharing a meal, and discussing your day is a comforting ritual to introduce to your children from a young age.
+This time allows you to check-in with your partner and children for an uninterrupted bonding time.
 If you start this ritual early, your children will come to expect it and respect it.
 And they will likely make it a priority as they get older.
 Try to keep it sacred even when your children are very young.
-Set an example by keeping your smartphone in another room, not taking phone calls during dinner, sitting together at the table with the TV turned off, and making it a point to have conversation.
+Set an example by keeping your smartphone in another room, not taking phone calls during dinner, sitting together at the table with the TV turned off, and making it a point to have a conversation.
 It can be challenging to get children to talk about their day and share details with you if you do not ask pointed questions.
 During this mealtime, you can start some rituals of specific conversations that you have together.
 Here are some ideas for family conversation starters with young children.

 Family Conversation Starters for Mealtimes

 1. Ask your family to go around the table and say the best part of their day.

 This is the simplest thing, and it is usually very positive and can lead to additional family conversation starters.
 And maybe even help you to learn something about your child!
 This question is especially important if your child is school-age or goes to childcare and you are not with them all day.
 Asking this simple question can really give you a window into your child’s day.
 Be sure to share the best part of your day.
 And set an example by explaining why it was the best part of your day and how it made you feel.
 Talking about feelings is an important skill for young children.
 This question can help bring up feelings and emotions as you discuss your child’s answer.

 2. Ask your children what act of kindness they did for someone today.